Lennart05/toponym/README.md

 <img src="man/figures/README-example-1.png" width="100%" />

-The plot displays all locations which end in “-itz” in Germany, their total frequency (2182), and stores the data in the global environment.
+The plot displays all locations which end in -itz in Germany, their total frequency (2170), and stores the data in the global environment.

 For the purpose of plotting an edited data frame, we offer the `mapper()`function.
 This accepts a user-defined title, legend, colors,